rumspeed/simple-side-tab/readme.txt

 * Set the text for the tab
 * Choose fonts - includes 7 standard screen fonts
 * Set the URL your tab links to, internal or external
+* Assign the tab to the left or right side of browser window
 * Change vertical position of your tab
 * Unlimited colors for tab elements
 * All CSS, no graphics